• Skip to primary navigation

 Instructions

-• Heat 1 tbsp oil in a large saucepan over medium-high heat.
+• Heat 1 tablespoon oil in a large saucepan over medium-high heat.
 Add chopped chicken, salt, and pepper to the hot oil and cook for about 3-5 minutes, stirring halfway through.

 • Add the onion and jalapeño and cook for another 3-5 minutes until veggies are tender and chicken is cooked through.